Fitting Powder Diffraction data

 Set Instrument Parameters#

-After the experiment is created and measured data are loaded, we need to set the instrument parameters.
+After the experiment is created and measured data is loaded, we need to set the instrument parameters.

 In this type of experiment, the instrument parameters define how the measured data is converted between d-spacing and time-of-flight (TOF) during the data reduction process as well as the angular position of the detector.
 So, we put values based on those from the reduction.
 These values can be found in the header of the corresponding .XYE file.
 Their names are two_theta and DIFC, which stand for the two-theta angle and the linear conversion factor from d-spacing to TOF, respectively.